-SUMMARY-Makes various changes concerning bail or release after an arrest for driving a vehicle or operating a vessel under the influence of intoxicating liquor or certain other substances.
+Makes various changes concerning bail or release after [his] an arrest for driving a vehicle or operating a vessel under the influence of intoxicating liquor or [a controlled substance.] certain other substances.
 (BDR 14-704)

+FISCAL NOTE:

-FISCAL NOTE: Effect on Local Government: Increases or Newly Provides for Term of Imprisonment in County or City Jail or Detention Facility.
+Effect on Local Government: Increases or Newly Provides for Term of Imprisonment in County or City Jail or Detention

+Facility.

 Effect on the State: No.